mgynther/mikko-beer/README.md

 The goal of this project is readable, testable and elegant code (although we are not there yet).
 Scope will most likely be limited compared to real-world applications but I will try to address also issues beyond the scope of this project in interfaces and code comments.

-At the moment the code is in very early and rough state but in use.
-In addition to missing features (such as statistics) plenty of technical shortcuts have been taken to get a minimum set of features into use.
+At the moment the code is in early and partially rough state but in use.
+In addition to missing features (such as style relationship aware statistics) technical shortcuts have been taken to get a minimum set of features into use.
 Important future work includes:

-* Efficient queries that support (future) UX.
-Currently there's a fair amount of fetching all data to frontend, including but not limited to client side searches which will be replaced by server-side searches, more infinite scrolling etc.
+* UX review and query efficiency including proper DB indices.
 * E2E testing, at least essential use cases.
 * Frontend unit testing.
 It will be interesting to see how RTK can be handled.
 Options include at least wrapping & mocking/stubbing/faking and refactoring to avoid RTK in tests.
 * Editing and deleting data in the frontend which is currently missing in most places.
 * New views that support showing relevant data.
 * Re-calculating password hash on login which enables adding cryptographic complexity meaning improving security in the future.
+* Localization although I may opt out implementing it as I don't need other languages myself.

 ## Acknowledgements